Violante Manuel

 Violante Manuel of Castile (c.
-1265 – Lisbon, 1314) was a Castilian noble, daughter of Manuel of Castile and his first wife Constance of Aragon.
+1265 – 1314 in Lisbon) was a Castilian noble, daughter of Manuel of Castile and his first wife Constance of Aragon.
 She was Lady of Elche, Elda, Novelda, Medellín and half of Peñafiel in her own right.

 Tomb of Violante Manuel

-At her death, the body of Violante Manuel was buried in the Convent of Santo Domingo, but was destroyed because of 1755 Lisbon earthquake.
+At her death, the body of Violante Manuel was buried in the Convent of Santo Domingo, but was destroyed during the 1755 Lisbon earthquake.

 Issue

 With her husband Afonso of Portugal, Lord of Portalegre, she had five children: